bootstrapworld/curriculum/lessons/simple-data-types/langs/en-us/slides.md

 What's the answer: is 3 greater than 10?

 ---
-{layout="Launch"}
+{layout="LaunchR"}
 # Booleans

 Boolean-producing expressions are yes-or-no questions and will always evaluate to either `true` (“yes”) or `false` (“no”).
-The ability to separate inputs into two categories is unique and quite useful!
+The ability to separate inputs into two categories is unique and quite useful!{style="font-size:15pt"}

-For example, some rollercoasters with loops require passengers to be a minimum height to make sure that riders are safely held in place by the one-size-fits all harnesses.
-The gate keeper doesn't care exactly how tall you are, they just check whether you are as tall as the mark on the pole.
-If you are, you can ride, but they don't let people on the ride who are shorter than the mark because they can't keep them safe.
+For example, some roller coasters with loops require passengers to be a minimum height to make sure that riders are safely held in place by the one-size-fits all harnesses.
+The gatekeeper doesn't care exactly how tall you are, they just check whether you are as tall as the mark on the pole.
+If you are, you can ride, but they don't let people on the ride who are shorter than the mark because they can't keep them safe. {style="font-size:15pt"}

 @image{images/roller-coaster.png, a}

 ---
-{layout="Launch"}
+{layout="LaunchR"}
 # Booleans

 Similarly, when you log into your email, the computer asks for your password and checks whether it matches what's on file.
 If the match is `true` it takes you to your messages, but, if what you enter doesn't match, you get an error message instead.